KarMiles/polish-girl-painting/README.md

 -	To enable owner (Artist) to post, edit, read and delete textual and graphical content directly related to her offering.
 -	To enable the owner to post in her personal blog.
 -	To provide functionality for commercial transactions related to the items for sale.
--	To enable users to view pictures and details on specific art pieces .
+-	To enable users to view pictures and details on specific art pieces.
 -	To enable all users to view the Artist's blog.
 -	To enable all visitors to subscribe to email newsletter.
 -	To enable all users to contact the Artist using details in Contact section.